Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2023/intern-ashes.md

 > _Stranger:_ Do you want a lift?<br>
 > _Us:_ :o :o

 Long story short: Someone gave us a lift to Bagni Regina Giovanna.
-The second example of goodwill, in the same day.
+Goodwill, unlike lightning, struck the same spot twice in the span of 24 hours.
 I have no words to describe what happened after.
-A twisting series of steps led to a place which truly took my breath away.
+A twisting series of steps led to a beach which truly took my breath away.
 I'll let the pictures do the talking.

 ![rg1](/articles/2023/res/regina_giovanna_adjacent.jpg)